Ten solar installations, one-hundred shareholders, and 403kW of solar capacity.

 Dorset Community Energy AGM – Tuesday 11th October 7:30pm, Bridport Town Hall

-Whether you are currently a member of Dorset Community Energy or not do come along to the AGM if you would like to find out more.
+If you are a member of Dorset Community Energy do come along to the AGM.